Information on Surrogacy

 If surrogacy is even an option for me I know nothing about it.
 I don't even know where to begin.
 Does insurance cover this?
 Do I start with a fertility doctor (even though my issue is not infertility) or do I start with my regular doctor?
 I don't even know where to begin!

-Any advice will be so incredbly helpful!
+Any advice will be so incredibly helpful!

 Reply by Rayven